 Why Summer Meals?

-When school lets out, nearly 37,000 children from low-income households lose access to the school breakfasts, lunches, and afterschool snacks or meals they receive during the regular school year.
+When school lets out, nearly 37,000 children from low-income households in Vermont lose access to the school breakfasts, lunches, and afterschool snacks or meals they receive during the regular school year.
 Summer meal programs help fill this gap by providing free meals and snacks to children who might otherwise go hungry.
 Plus, summer meals are often paired with enrichment activities that keep kids active while they are receiving essential nutrition for their developing brains.
 Studies show that when children don't get proper nutrition, they fall behind their peers academically when returning to school in the fall.